Sahel summit appeal to step up fight against jihadism - France 24

 Since the January summit in Pau, southwestern France, "major progress has been achieved in a month," Le Drian said.

+He pointed to the deployment of so-called "reconstituted" units in the Malian army that include former rebels and the recently-announced arrival in the near future of a Chadian battalion in the badly-hit region where the borders of Burkina, Malia and Niger come together.

-On February 2, France said it would bolster troop numbers in its Operation Barkhane in the Sahel from 4,500 to 5,100.
-France has lost 41 troops in the mission so far.
+Le Drian also noted France's announcement on February 2 to bolster troop numbers in its Operation Barkhane in the Sahel from 4,500 to 5,100; the supply of European military equipment; and the creation of a joint headquarters in Niamey, the capital of Niger.

 The G5 Sahel group was launched in 2014, with a secretariat based in Nouakchott.